Difference Between Patent and Trademark

 • The benefit of a trademark is that it gives identity to the goods and services and to its owner.

-• It helps customers to distinguish goods and services of one company from that of another.
+• It helps customers to distinguish the goods and services of one company from that of another.

-• It helps both customers as well as business to choose an original product and protects business in case of copying or fraud.
+• It helps both customers as well as businesses to choose an original product and protects businesses in case of copying or fraud.

-• Trademark is a legal relief in case of fraud, duplication or misuse of products and services.
+• A trademark is a legal relief in case of fraud, duplication, or misuse of products and services.

 Registration Differences